 As the need for their services grew, so did the need for donations.

-Unfortunately, the nonprofit’s cute and clever name was a stumbling block.
-Some potential donors assumed they only worked one month a year.
+Unfortunately, the nonprofit’s cute name was a stumbling block.
+Some potential donors believed they only worked one month a year.

-So they changed their name to Rebuilding Together – to more clearly communicate their year-round commitment to repair homes, rebuild lives, and revitalize communities.
+So C.I.A. changed their name to Rebuilding Together – to more clearly communicate their year-round commitment to repair homes, rebuild lives, and revitalize communities.

-Almost immediately, a new problem surfaced . . . now potential donors thought they were a Habitat for Humanity wannabe.
+Almost immediately a new problem surfaced.
+Many people thought they were a Habitat for Humanity wannabe.

 Nothing could be further from the truth.